niloy143/bengobot/README.md

 - Support documentation sites
 - Any business looking to improve customer engagement

-## 📞 Getting Started
+## � Getting Started

 Ready to transform your customer support experience?

-1. **Join the Waitlist**: Sign up to be notified when BengoBot becomes available
-2. **Get Your Integration Code**: Receive your unique BengoBot embed code
+1. **Choose Your Plan**: Select the pricing plan that fits your business needs
+2. **Sign Up**: Create your account and configure your chatbot
-3. **Add to Your Site**: Copy and paste the code into your website
+3. **Integrate**: Add BengoBot to your website with our simple integration code
-4. **Start Chatting**: Watch as BengoBot begins helping your customers instantly
+4. **Customize**: Train your chatbot with your business knowledge
+5. **Launch**: Start providing instant customer support

 ## 🌐 Live Demo

-Visit our website to see BengoBot in action: [https://bengobot.niloy.org](https://bengobot.niloy.org)
+Visit our website to see BengoBot in action and explore our pricing plans: [https://bengobot.niloy.org](https://bengobot.niloy.org)

 ## 📄 License